Why designate an historic property? | How landmarks are designated

 Designation also carries responsibilities.
 Before making any changes to the exterior (including color changes), the owner must obtain a Certificate of Appropriateness from the HPC, certifying that the changes are historically appropriate under the City’s adopted historic design guidelines.
 Please refer to the Historic Overlay Zoning Q&A page for more information.

 In Round Rock, historic landmarks are designated by applying Historic Overlay Zoning in addition to the property’s base zoning.
-The Historic Overlay Zoning District (Section 46-107) identifies properties that merit extra consideration when planning new development in the area, and helps interested parties identify the places that have shaped the community.
+The Historic Overlay Zoning District (Part III Section 10-55) identifies properties that merit extra consideration when planning new development in the area, and helps interested parties identify the places that have shaped the community.
 It also helps the owner qualify for tax incentives to preserve and maintain the property.

 To be designated, the property must satisfy certain criteria (below) and the applicant must have the owner’s permission to apply.
 Applications are reviewed by the Historic Preservation Commission (HPC) and Planning and Zoning Commission (P&Z), and decided by the City Council.

-The following criteria are considered in determining whether the Historic Overlay Zoning District should be applied to a structure, site or area of the city (full criteria is given in Ordinance Section 46-107 (c)):
+The following criteria are considered in determining whether the Historic Overlay Zoning District should be applied to a structure, site or area of the city (full criteria is given in Zoning and Development Code Part III Section 10-55 (c)):

 - Historic designation by the National Register of Historic Places or Texas Historical Commission